Filter results

 Why do two identical cells look different?
 Cell-to-cell variability (i.e. noise) in gene expression leads to large differences in mRNA and protein levels in cells.
 This variability can hamper the treatment of diseases such as HIV and cancer.
 Due to the architectural complexity of a cell a multitude of factors can be identified that heavily influence reaction dynamics, causing gene expression to deviate from predictable behavior.
 We combine single-molecule and time lapse imaging with cell-free biochemistry approaches to discern key physical, kinetic, and gene circuit-based factors that determine the outcome of cellular reactions at a single-cell level.

-M Chemistry of Life biochemistry biotechnology chemical biology molecular biology physical chemistry analytical cells kinetics nucleic acids reaction networks single molecules cancer immune system infectious diseases virus Cell culture Flow cytometry gel electrophoresis Optical microscopy PCR Protein expression
+M Chemistry of Life biochemistry bioinformatics biotechnology cell biology chemical biology chemistry of life molecular biology statistics analytical bioorthogonal chemistry cells gene editing immunohistochemistry immunology kinetics nucleic acids protein function protein interaction reaction networks single molecules cancer immune system infectious diseases neurological disorders virus

-Carbohydrate Chemistry and Biology
+100% match with selected keywords Carbohydrate Chemistry and Biology

 (Boltje)